 Human Resources supports the University in attracting and retaining a quality faculty and staff and maintaining a positive work environment.
 Human Resources' areas of responsibility include employment, employee relations, benefits design and administration, compensation, position evaluation and design, diversity and equal opportunity compliance, payroll, policies and procedures, employee training and development, employee records, and related functions.

 The Information Technology Department supports academic and administrative computing needs for the campus, and networking and telecommunications.
 Administrative computing provides all server based resources necessary to manage the campus ERP and associated systems.
 Academic computing provides computer and instructional technologies for classrooms and lab environments throughout the campus and student housing.
 Networking and telecommunications provides a high speed, secure wired and wireless network across the campus, and is responsible for the local and long distance telephone services and voice mail campus-wide.

 Internal Audit is responsible for examining and evaluating financial, managerial, and operating controls; determining compliance with internal and external policies, laws, and regulations; assisting management with special reviews as requested; and providing management with recommendations to improve University operations and internal controls.
 Internal Audit strives to help the University accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, internal control, and governance processes.

-Safety and Security is responsible for security on University property.
+Public Safety is responsible for security on University property.
 It provides faculty, staff, students, and visitors with information and direction regarding the safety of the University; provides emergency medical response to the injured; and works with the Vanderburgh County Sheriff's Office in incidents where criminal laws have been broken.
 Security Escorts, parking services, and on-campus transportation systems are part of this unit too.